 Quote: “There is nothing more corrupting, nothing more destructive of the noblest and finest feelings of our nature, than the exercise of unlimited power.”

 Best known for: Dying in office after only one month!

-Random Fact: Gave a two-hour long inaugural speech during the middle of a blizzard (without his coat), giving him pneumonia – which directy led to his death 32 days later.
+Random Fact: Gave a two-hour long inaugural speech during the middle of a blizzard (without his coat!), giving him pneumonia – which directly led to his death 32 days later.

 10 – JOHN TYLER

 Quote: “I can never consent to being dictated to.”

 Random Fact: His entire cabinet resigned (except for the Secretary of State)

 - Was very anti-Jackson (despite originally being in the same political party)

 - Known for having the craziest (non-political) parties